Balancing Interpretability and Performance in Motor Imagery EEG Classification: A Comparative Study of ANFIS-FBCSP-PSO and EEGNet: Related Works

-Despite these advancements, a consistent trade-off remains between accuracy, generalization, and computational efficiency.
-Addressing these limitations, the present study introduces a bio-inspired hybrid framework that integrates adaptive feature extraction with an ANFIS–deep learning architecture, aiming to improve both interpretability and robustness in MI-EEG decoding using the BCICIV-2a dataset.
+Despite these advancements, a consistent trade-off remains between accuracy and generalization.
+In this context, the present study investigates a bio-inspired hybrid pipeline (ANFIS--FBCSP--PSO) and compares it against EEGNet to examine the balance between interpretability and cross-subject robustness in MI-EEG decoding using the BCICIV-2a dataset.